hapax/hapax.github.io/assets/maximal.md

 ---

-There were also experimental clues that this was the case.
+There were also experimental clues that the aether did not exist.
 Since the earth moves in a circle around the sun, it is likely to be moving relative to the aether (assuming it exists).
 This means that light should travel at different speeds in different